Whether you’ve seen them in person or not, you’ll undoubtedly recognize these wonders from East Coast to West Coast.

 The suspension bridge connecting San Francisco with Marin County, completed in 1937, is a triumph in just about every way.
-With its 1.7-mi span and 746-foot towers, it’s both beautiful and durable—it was built to withstand winds of more than 100 mph and was undamaged by the 1989 Loma Prieta quake.
+With its 1.7-mi span and 746-foot towers, the Golden Gate Bridge is both beautiful and durable—it was historically built to withstand strong winds and was undamaged by the 1989 Loma Prieta quake.
 The bridge’s walkway provides unparalleled views of the Bay Area.

-In the midst of South Dakota’s Black Hills, 60-foot-high likenesses of Presidents George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt are carved into a massive granite cliff; the result is America’s most famous memorial.
-From sunset through 9 pm, the majestic faces are dramatically illuminated at night.
+Amid South Dakota’s Black Hills, 60-foot-high likenesses of Presidents George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt are carved into a massive granite cliff; the result is America’s most famous memorial.
+The majestic faces are dramatically illuminated at sunset each night.

 The National Mall

-Washington’s Mall is surrounded by a collection of great American landmarks, with the Capitol at one end, the Washington Monument at the other, and the Lincoln Memorial and Vietnam Memorial (among many others) near at hand.
+Washington’s Mall is surrounded by a collection of great American landmarks, with the Capitol at one end, the Lincoln Memorial at the other, and the Washington Monument and Vietnam Memorial (among many others) near at hand.
 There are also nearly a dozen museums bordering the Mall.